Rxfa/hackerrank/README.md

 # HackerRank
-Solutions for some of the problems I solve on [HackerRank](https://hackerrank.com)
+Solutions for some of the problems I solved on [HackerRank](https://hackerrank.com)